 Religious leaders are muzzled by the IRS law.
 While they can speak out for themselves in their individual capacity, they are barred from either supporting or opposing a political candidate in their role as head of a tax-exempt organization.

-Its important to remember that this nation has a rich and welcomed history of turning to religious leaders and churches during the debate of the great moral issues of the day.
-The election sermon was once very common pastors acknowledging our religious heritage and addressing key issues of their day.
-During the revolutionary era, pastors in the pulpit encouraged dissent and called for freedom the prelude to the birth of our country a country that cherishes free speech.
+It's important to remember that this nation has a rich and welcomed history of turning to religious leaders and churches during the debate of the great moral issues of the day.
+The election sermon was once very common, with pastors acknowledging our religious heritage and addressing key issues of their day.
+During the Revolutionary era, pastors in the pulpit encouraged dissent and called for freedom - the prelude to the birth of our country - a country that cherishes free speech.
 That freedom is as important today as it was then.
 Unfortunately, pastors now risk losing their tax-exempt status if they speak out.

 The time has come to give religious leaders unbridled free speech.
 Congress is considering legislation to repeal the 54-year-old law targeting churches and tax-exempt organizations.